maxwell-tchiabe/mashup-app-mit-node.js/README.md

 # Start the Frontend (Webstorm)
-If you are using Webstorm, open the frag.jetzt repository in Webstorm now.
+If you are using Webstorm, open the MASHUP-APP-mit-NODE.js  repository in Webstorm now.
 Apply the installation of npm packages.
 When it is finished, you see multiple run configuration in the top bar.

 # Start the Frontend (CLI)
 If you are not using Webstorm, you may start your Frontend via Terminal.
 Inside of the mashup-app-mit-node.js repository, run sudo npm start.